febos/SQUARNA/README.md

         Ignored in the single-sequence mode.
         The allowed number of pseudoknot levels.
-All the base pairs of the higher levels will be removed from the structure predicted at step-1.
+All the base pairs of the higher levels will be removed from the structure predicted at step-1 and from the structure predicted at step-2.
 By default, ll=3 for short alignments of no more than 500 columns, and ll=2 for longer alignments.

     tl=INT / toplim=INT [DEFAULT: tl=5]